IacovlevMaxim/Zeus-Bot-Info/README.md

 - If a role is modified on master server, bot will automatically update it on all children servers
 - If a role is assigned through Discord interface, bot will delete the role from this user and identify it as "accidental" role assignment
 - !help command - A true revolution in bot developing - sends information about Zeus Bot.
-- Whenever a user message contains "crazymodder", bot pays respect to Crazy Modder and sends "you will be remembered" message
+- Whenever a user message contains "where" and "migi", bot sends an informative message about how to find migi

 ### Important notes
 - Bot is not executing commands instantly, some commands may take up to 2 minutes to execute.
 Command runtime may increase as the bot grows.
 Please have patience when executing commands, spamming commands will NOT speed up command execution time, but can cause bot traffic overflow, temporary freezes or errors.